HSS Placement Students

 You're expected to attend all your teaching sessions

-As a student you should engage with all learning opportunities offered by the University including attending all your timetabled teaching sessions both on campus and online.
-You'll not only feel part of the university community, sharing experiences with other students in your cohort, but you are also more likely to get better results, graduate with a top degree classification, and strengthen your career opportunities.
+As a student you should engage with all learning opportunities offered by the University — including attending all your timetabled teaching sessions, both on campus and online.
+You'll not only feel part of the university community, sharing experiences with other students in your cohort, but you're also more likely to get better results, graduate with a top degree classification, and strengthen your career opportunities.

 For students with a Student Visa, it is mandatory that you attend all on-campus timetable classroom teaching.
-Failure to do so could result in the University withdrawing your visa.
+Failing to do so could result in the University withdrawing your visa.

-If you are struggling with your studies, in addition to speaking with your Faculty Student Success Adviser or Personal Academic Tutor, it is important that you contact the International Student Advice Team about any visa implications.
+If you are struggling with your studies, in addition to speaking with your Faculty Student Success Adviser or Personal Academic Tutor, you should contact the International Student Advice Team about any visa implications.

 It is your responsibility to have your Student Card with you on Campus.